 T Cornelius Lucas

-Cornelius Lucas could not beat out Geron Christian Sr. in training camp, but he has thrived in Christian's injury absence.
+Cornelius Lucas could not beat out Geron Christian Sr. in training camp, but he thrived in Christian's injury absence.
 In his first two starts, Lucas did not allow a sack, pressure, hurry or quarterback hit, according to PFF.
-He also did not committed a penalty.
-Lucas missed the Bengals' game with an ankle injury, but there is a chance he returns against the Cowboys on Thanksgiving Day.
+After missing two games with an ankle injury, Lucas returned to the starting lineup for the final five games of the regular season.

-"For him, it's being in that playbook and being prepared," assistant offensive line coach Travelle Wharton said about Lucas before the Giants' game.
+"For him, it's being in that playbook and being prepared," assistant offensive line coach Travelle Wharton said about Lucas in early November.
 "He's been preparing.
 He takes great notes.
 He was ready for the opportunity whenever it happened.
 Unfortunately, it happened to Geron, but for him to step in and do a great job is a testament to him of working hard and being patient."

 RB J.D.
 McKissic

 Turner likes versatility in his running backs, and J.D.
-McKissic has certainly fit that description in the first half of the season.
-McKissic has only scored one touchdown, but he has helped Washington earn 32 first downs and averages 5.7 per touch.
-The fifth-year pro has already set career highs in rushes, rushing yards, receptions and receiving yards.
+McKissic has certainly fit that description this season.
+McKissic has only scored three touchdowns, but he has helped Washington earn 57 first downs and averages 5.8 per touch.
+The fifth-year pro, who shattered his previous career highs in rushing yards, receptions and receiving yards this season. had the best receiving game of his career against the Steelers and proved he is more than just a pass-catcher versus the 49ers.
+He finished the regular second among NFL running backs in catches and receiving yards.

-"You see it as a receiver, you see it as a runner -- he's a quality back," Rivera said.
+"You see it as a receiver, you see it as a runner -- he's a quality back," Rivera said of McKissic, who ranks second in receptions and fifth in receiving yards for a single season among Washington running backs all-time.
 "I think the thing that he's showing is he can be a first-, second- and third-down guy.
 Do you want him touching the ball 30 times a game?
 Probably not if you don't want him to take that type of pounding.
 But you want the ball in his hands as much as possible.
 I do think he is a quality football player."

 LB Kevin Pierre-Louis

 Washington's coaches insisted that Kevin Pierre-Louis could be a key piece to the defense when the team signed him in March.
-He has lived up to those expectations with career-highs in starts (10) and tackles (52).
-Serving primarily as an outside linebacker, Pierre-Louis has continued to improve, according to Russ, and has grown into a consistent starter.
+He has lived up to those expectations with career-highs in starts and tackles, and he recorded his second-career sack against the 49ers.
+He has missed the past three games with an ankle injury.

 "The one thing I see from KPL is improvement, and that's what we want to see," Russ said.
 "We want to see guys that continue to improve, continue to get comfortable being out there in our system...with the guys that he's out there playing with and just turn it loose.
 Turn it loose, go out there and have fun, play hard and good things will happen.
 That's where I think he's headed, and I'm going to be excited to see what he can turn into and continue to get better."